-A graduate of The Juilliard School, Mr. Mulligan has been awarded a Richard Tucker Career Grant, a Sara Tucker Study Grant, the George London Prize, for which he appeared in recital with Ken Noda and soprano Lisette Oropesa, and the International Hans Gabor Belvedere Vocal Competition.
+A graduate of The Juilliard School, Mr. Mulligan has been awarded a Richard Tucker Career Grant, a Sara Tucker Study Grant, the George London Award, and First Prize at the International Hans Gabor Belvedere Vocal Competition.

 Mr. Mulligan holds dual citizenship in the United States and Ireland.